rbchan/modfit/keys/lm/lm-key.md

     ## beta1  0.303  0.6608  0.8444  0.9826  1.2564
     ## sigma  1.831  2.0815  2.1724  2.2778  2.4836

 There are many things to take note of.
 The `Mean` is the posterior mean.
 The `SD` is the posterior standard deviation, which will be similar to the SE you would get from a classical analysis.
 The `Naive SE` and `Time-series SE` tell you about the Monte Carlo error associated with the posterior means.
-In Bayesian inference, point estimates arenâ€™t the main object of inference.
+In Bayesian inference, point estimates aren't the main object of inference.
 Instead, you want the entire posterior distribution, and the quantiles are helpful for summarizing the distributions.
 You can also view the posteriors (along with the trace plots) using the `plot` method in the `coda` package.

 ``` r
 plot(mc1)